koaning/human-learn/README.md

 We started wondering if we might have lost something in this transition.
 Sure, machine learning covers a lot of ground but it is also capable of making bad decision.
-We've also reached a stage of hype that folks forget that many classification problems can be handled by natural intelligence too.
+We need to remain careful about hype because and we shouldn't forget that many classification problems can be handled by natural intelligence too.

 This package contains scikit-learn compatible tools that should make it easier